pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 ### Immediate User Benefit 1: pyarrow strings

-Currently, when users pass string data into pandas constructors without specifying a data type, the resulting data type is `object`, which has horrendous memory and performance implications.
+Currently, when users pass string data into pandas constructors without specifying a data type, the resulting data type is `object`, which has significantly much worse memory usage and performance as compared to pyarrow strings.
 With pyarrow string support available since 1.2.0, requiring pyarrow for 3.0 will allow pandas to default the inferred type to the more efficient pyarrow string type.